Major Donor Fundraising Books

 Honest, Insightful, authentic.

-And in case you need even more reading recommendations… these we’re on my list last Summer (2022).
+In case you need even more reading recommendations… these were on the Summit Summer reading list 2022 and 2021!

 Title: In Defence of Philanthropy